GibsDev/node-password-manager/README.md

 Same as start dev, but enables the `--noauth` flag.
 Every time the server restarts (from nodemon), a new token for JWT encryption is created so this flag makes every request validate automatically in the auth.js router.
 The username for JWT token will always be `noauth`, and the `req.user` property will also be `noauth`.

 In order to have test data while developing, you will need to create a user using `node ./utilities/new-user.js` with the `noauth` username.
 The password for the `noauth` is never checked so you can make it whatever you want, but it can't be empty.
 You will also need to create test passwords using `node ./utilities/new-pass.js` for the `noauth` user.

-## TODO

-- Token renewal on good request
-- Write file sctructure section in README
-- Create a page for inserting passwords
-- Password component monolith?
-Should we break it up more?
-How?

-- Documentation
-- More promise error checking/handling?

 ## JWT schema